 Once you have enough money to negotiate, contact the original creditor.
 Make sure you’re speaking to someone who has the authority to negotiate with you and make agreements about actions on your credit report.

 Let the creditor know how much you can pay and that you’re able to make the payment today in exchange for calling the debt paid off and removing the charge-off from your credit report.

 Get any agreement in writing from the creditor before you make a payment.

 If the creditor won’t delete the charge-off from your credit report but does agree to settle your debt for less than you owe, consider the offer.
 Make sure they agree to mark the charge-off as paid-in-full on your credit report.
 That shows future creditors that you did make an effort to pay your debts and can be a critical requirement if you ever apply for a mortgage.

 How to Dispute a Charge-Off on Your Credit Report

 Sometimes, the charge-off on your credit report isn’t accurate.
 Perhaps you never owed the debt to begin with or you did pay it, and the profit-and-loss write off is a clerical error.
-You can work to get such items removed from your credit report by disputing them and asking the creditor to verify what they reported.
-Write a dispute letter yourself or work with a credit repair company to help clear up your report.
+You can work to get such items removed from your credit report by challenging them and asking the creditor to verify what they reported.
+Write a dispute letter yourself or work with a credit repair company to request verification of the charge-off.

 How to Avoid Balances Being Charged Off as Bad Debt